rsriram717/expense_tracker/README.md

 1. Add more labeled training data to `data/categorized/`
 2. Add specific merchant patterns for frequently encountered transactions
 3. Review low-confidence predictions and correct them
-4. Run `python categorize.py --train --update-merchants` to retrain with new data and update merchant patterns
+4. Run `python categorize.py --train` to retrain with new data